 As the name suggests, these shotguns are capable of firing multiple shells without having to re-engage the action or reload.
 They operate similarly to other semiautomatic firearms.
 The shells are loaded into a magazine under a barrel, and one is pumped into the chamber, engaging the bolt in the process.
 When the trigger is pulled, the force from the spent shell is enough to load another one into the chamber and prepare the weapon to fire again.

 Semi-Automatic shotguns are used for primarily the same reasons as pump-action shotguns.
 They find use in everything from home defense to hunting.
 They're typically easier to use than other shotguns due to their rate of fire but are generally more expensive.

 What Does All of This Mean to Me?

-Guns are a focal point in today's culture, and despite your interest in them, whether that be living out your cowboy fantasies or picking up a new hobby or even being indifferent, it's important to be knowledgeable on the subject.
+Guns are a focal point in today's culture.
 They play a role in all of our lives in one way or another.
-From hearing about them on the news or being affected by firearm legislation to keeping one at home for protection; it's important to be informed on such a subject.
+From hearing about them on the news or being affected by firearm legislation to keeping one at home for protection, it's important to be informed on the subject.

 What Would I Use It For?

 It Gets Me Away From Washing the Dishes

 There is growing anxiety amongst people that they could be subject to home invasion or robbery.
 A firearm acts as an effective deterrent and heaven forbid, a last barrier of defense to those who would wish to harm you.
 A motivation for purchasing a gun can be as simple as extra security for you and your home.

 Even if you're not interested in shooting something that moves, you can still find a hobby in the world of firearms.
 A reason they are so popular is that they are fun to shoot.
 You would be surprised at the amount of firing ranges in proximity to you.
 Taking up shooting a few rounds can be just what the doctor ordered.